Consistent Dialogue Generation with Self-supervised Feature Learning: Proposed Approach

-\paragraph{Persona/speaker-specific feature extractor} Here we consider extracting persona/speaker-specific features in a broader sense of current speaker's status related to emotion \cite{zhou2017emotional}, personality, tone and function control~\cite{ke2018generating}.
-Note that we are only interested in maintaining consistency of emerging persona, rather than characterizing a full spectrum of persona features.
+\paragraph{Persona feature extractor}Here we consider extracting persona features in a broader sense of current speaker's status related to emotion \cite{zhou2017emotional}, personality, tone and function control~\cite{ke2018generating}.
+Note that we are only interested in maintaining consistency of any emerging persona, rather than characterizing a full spectrum of persona features.
 The only difference between the topic ($\Tcal$) and persona ($\Pcal$) feature extractors is how the positive and negative sample pairs for training are created.
-In the persona feature extractor, the \textit{positive pairs} ($y=1$) or \textit{negative pairs} ($y=0$) are the utterances from the \textit{same} or \textit{different} speaker within a dialogue to keep the topic the same.
-Ideally, two speakers in a dialogue are discussing the same topic.
-Thus, the model is encouraged to learn features that capture their different personas rather than different topics.
-Note that unlike \cite{li2016persona}, where separate embedding vectors are allocated for each \textit{speaker}, in our proposed method the \textit{utterances} by one speaker can have different feature vectors as the manifestations of the underlying persona embedding in a different context.
-We believe that our approach that abstracts the utterance feature is more data-efficient than \cite{li2016persona} which abstracts the persona feature, because 1) The utterance features allow borrowing information from a wider range of speakers, as long as they share traits with the current speaker in the current context.
-For example, when talking about sports, utterance-based feature learning can benefit from all sports lovers' utterances, even if their overall persona features are not close.
-2) For an unseen speaker at testing time, unlike a persona feature, utterance features can still be inferred easily even if there are no training instances for the new speaker. \paragraph{Disentangling loss} To make the learned features more \textit{interpretable}, we further employ a \textit{decorrelation} (\texttt{DeCorr}) loss inspired by \cite{cogswell2015reducing}, who introduced a \texttt{DeCov} loss to regularize deep neural networks.
-Specifically, we add an additional term in the objective function when training the topic and persona feature extractors:
+In the persona feature extractor, the \textit{positive pairs} ($y=1$) or \textit{negative pairs} ($y=0$) are the utterances from the \textit{same} or \textit{different} speaker within a dialogue, aiming to eliminate the topic information from the persona features.
+Ideally, the two speakers in a dialogue are discussing the same topic.
+Under this assumption, since the utterances in a negative pair are also from the same dialogue, they are like to share the same topics.
+Thus, the model is forced to learn the features that can capture different personas of the two speakers.